parcelvalue/api/docs/ContentType.md

 The currently supported JSON API version is `1.0`.

-For more information please visit [JSON:API &mdash; A specification for building APIs in JSON](https://jsonapi.org/).
+For more information on JSON API please visit [JSON:API &mdash; A specification for building APIs in JSON](https://jsonapi.org/).

+For more information on JSON data types please visit [JSON Data Types](https://restfulapi.net/json-data-types/).

 ## Identification